cogu/autosar/README.md

 1. Python AUTOSAR v0.5+ uses a new API and is incompatible with earlier versions.
 2. For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).
 3. At this point most elements are supported except for SwcInternalBehavior.
 Due to its massive size, that element won't have proper support until v0.5.5.
+4. There's no offical documentation yet for v0.5.
+The [documentation](https://autosar.readthedocs.io/en/latest/) found at Read the Docs is for v0.4.

 ## Major design changes